rohit0718/sml-slang-frontend/README.md

 ### Running your own js-slang

-See [calc-slang README](https://github.com/yangdinglou/calc-slang#using-your-xx-slang-in-your-local-source-academy) for instructions how to run your own xx-slang in the frontend.
+See [sml-slang README](https://github.com/yangdinglou/sml-slang#using-your-xx-slang-in-your-local-source-academy) for instructions how to run your own xx-slang in the frontend.

 ### Contribution Guidelines